Yes, borrowing against your home is a common. Here are three main ways that you can do it:

 Although this may sound like an attractive option, if you have had difficulties managing credit in the past you will need to think carefully before putting your property at risk by applying for a secured loan or taking out a further advance on your mortgage.

-Additionally if you have a poor credit rating the cost of your borrowing is likely to be high, even if you are securing the loan against your home.
-For more help read on finding a secured loan with bad credit read our guide.
+Additionally, if you have a poor credit rating, the cost of your borrowing is likely to be high, even if you are securing the loan against your home.

 There are a number of other ways to get the borrowing you need including:

-If you decide that a secured loan is best choice for your finances then it is imperative to get the cheapest deal on your borrowing possible.
+If you decide that a secured loan is best choice then you need to get the cheapest deal on your borrowing possible.

-Look for a secured loan with the lowest possible interest rates to keep the cost of your borrowing to a minimum.
+Look for a secured loan with the lowest possible interest rate to keep the cost of your borrowing to a minimum.

 You can compare secured loans side by side using our secured loans comparison table.